mazzalab/fastqwiper/README.md

   packages and may take longer).
 The number of computing cores can be tuned accordingly:<br />
 `snakemake -s pipeline/fix_wipe_pairs_reads.smk --use-conda --cores 2`

-Fixed files will be copied in the `data` folder and will be suffixed with the string `_fixed_wiped_paired`.
+Fixed files will be copied in the `data` folder and will be suffixed with the string `_fixed_wiped_paired_interleaving`.
 We remind that the `fix_wipe_pairs_reads.smk` pipeline performs the following actions:
 - execute `gzrt` on corrupted fastq.gz files (i.e., that cannot be unzipped because of errors) and recover readable reads;
 - execute `fastqwiper` on recovered reads to make them compliant with the FASTQ format (source: [Wipipedia](https://en.wikipedia.org/wiki/FASTQ_format))
+- execute `Trimmomatic` on wiped reads to remove residual unpaired reads
-- execute `BBmap (repair.sh)` on wiped reads to remove residual unpaired reads and sort fastq files
+- execute `BBmap (repair.sh)` on paired reads to fix the correct interleaving and sort fastq files.

 #### Single-end files
 Using `fix_wipe_pairs_reads.smk` requires you to make the same edits as above.
-This pipeline will not execute `trimmomatic`.
+This pipeline will not execute `trimmomatic` and BBmap's `repair.sh`.

 - **Get a dry run** of a pipeline (e.g., `fix_wipe_single_reads.smk`):<br />
 `snakemake -s pipeline/fix_wipe_single_reads.smk --use-conda --cores 2 -np`